-Set in 107 acres of gardens and woodland on the banks of the North Teign River, Gidleigh Park is an established feature of Dartmoor National Park and has long been a key marker on the South West culinary landscape.
+Set amid 107 acres of gardens and woodland on Dartmoor National Park, Gidleigh has long been of note on the South West culinary map.

 Current executive head chef Chris Eden’s produce‑led ethos results in refined plates built around flavour, which are skilfully laced with a dash of adventure and invention.

 Dishes such as aged fillet of beef cooked over coals and served with smoked bone marrow, garlic and spinach deliver a heady treat for committed carnivores.
 Plant‑based diners are equally spoilt by creations such as Vulscombe goat’s cheese and spelt agnolotti with salt‑baked onion, hazelnut and artichoke.